A Relational Program Logic with Data Abstraction and Dynamic Framing: Biprograms: syntax and relational reasoning

 Here we use syntax sugar $\Agr n.val$ for $\Agr\sing{n}\Img val$.
 Also, the pattern $\forall q\scol K\in r \mid q\scol K\in r \ldots$ is sugar for $\forall q\scol K \mid q\scol K. \leftF{q\in r}\land\rightF{q\in r} \imp \ldots$.
 Note the type restriction expressions in the agreement $q.rep/\code{Pnode} \eqbi q.rep/\code{Pnode}$.
 Let $\M_{PQ}$ be the above formula, conjoined with $\leftF{I}\land\rightF{I'}$ where $I,I'$ are the private invariants.

 The relational spec for \whyg{insert} obtained by applying $\locEq$ looks like this:

 where $P$ and $Q$ are the unary pre- and post- conditions for \whyg{insert}, including the public invariant of \whyg{PQ}.
 We elide some postconditions like $\Agr((pool\setminus(pool\union pool\Img rep))\Img head)$ which arise by subtracting the boundary from writes in the spec (and expanding $\allfields$ to all field names).
 This one can obviously be simplified to $\Agr\emptyset\Img head$ which is equivalent to $\True$.
-The meta-function $\locEq$ need not perform such simplifications, as the reasoning can safely be left to the SMT solver or, in the logic, the rule \rn{rConseq}.
+The meta-function $\locEq$ need not perform such simplifications, as the reasoning can safely be left to the SMT solver or to the logic's relational consequence rule.

 To verify the two implementations of \whyg{insert}, we conjoin $\M_{PQ}$ to both the pre and postcondition of the relational spec above.
 The resulting precondition is $\Agr q \land\Agr k \land\Both P \land \M_{PQ}$ and the postcondition is \( \later(\Agr(res.val)\land\Agr(res.key)\land\ldots\land\Both Q \land \M_{PQ}) \).
 Later we introduce a notation $\conjInv\M_{PQ}$ for this. \end{example}